Harv-tank/sparta-app-for-jenkins/Jenkins-pipeline.md

 - Need to ensure the public key is on our Github repo
 ![alt text](image.png)

-2. Need to configure the Webhook on Git repository for Jenkins to automatically trigger Jenkins jobs when something happens in your Git repository
+2. Need to configure the Webhook on Git repository for Jenkins to automatically trigger Jenkins jobs when a specific action occurs , in our case it being a push event
 ![alt text](image-1.png)
 - The ```url``` used in the ip address of our Jenkins server